 Contrast this to student-owned assets.
 Student-owned assets reduce aid by up to 20%.
 The same $20,000 in the student’s name could reduce aid by up to $4,000.

 Grandparent-owned 529 plans are another strategic option, often used in coordination with a parent-owned 529 plan.

-Starting for the 2024-25 academic year, unearned income from grandparent-owned 529 plans should change and make grandparent-owned 529 plans even more attractive.
-The Consolidated Appropriations Act of 2021 changed certain rules around the FAFSA and financial aid eligibility, but the changes don’t take affect for a couple years.
-In 2024-25 academic year, grandparent-owned 529 plan distributions should not have any effect on financial aid eligibility, meaning distributions could be taken any time.
+The Consolidated Appropriations Act of 2021 changed certain rules around the FAFSA and financial aid eligibility.
+In the 2024-25 academic year, grandparent-owned 529 plan distributions should not have any effect on financial aid eligibility.

 Please keep in mind that grandparent-owned 529 plans are still factored into the CSS profile, which is used by some private colleges to award financial aid.

 In summary, grandparent-owned, or non-parent owned, 529 plans are attractive methods of saving for college that can have little impact on financial aid eligibility.
 Even parent-owned 529 plans have minimal impact on financial aid eligibility.

 How To Take Withdrawals From a 529 plan

 You did a great job saving and investing in a 529 plan.
 Now what?